LiquidCake/instantchat/README.md

 Includes separate copy of grafana+prometheus files, also grafana docker service is declared in a single compose file.
 So monitoring configurations mut be applied to these copies of files and compose file.

+## Admin panell (kind of)
+Simple admin pannel that allows some actions with backends is available at `http://{domain}/control_page_proxy` Make sure to change login/password properties in `instantchat/backend/internal/config/app-config.yml`

 ## How to add new backend node:
 #### (backends cluster scaling for a Multi-node deployment)